Table of Contents

 /**

-* Show floating button
+* Show the floating button

 */